Center for Male Fertility

 One of the most common medication-induced causes of male fertility issues is testosterone replacement therapy.
 Our reproductive urologists offer men with low testosterone alternate methods of supplementation that allow sperm production to be maintained while still addressing symptoms.

 Varicocele repair is typically done to improve the fertility of men who have both a varicocele and impaired sperm.
-Repair involves a quick outpatient surgery and minimal recovery period.
+Repair involves a quick outpatient surgery and a minimal recovery period.

 After a successful vasectomy reversal, sperm are again present in the semen.
 Many factors affect reversal success, including time since the vasectomy, partner age, and physician experience and training.
 One unique aspect of our vasectomy reversal program is that both Drs.
 Shin and Tanrikut perform the reversals together, maximizing the training and experience of your operating surgeon.

 A no-scalpel vasectomy is a specialized way of performing the procedure that removes sperm from the ejaculate that would result in a pregnancy.
-It is a simple outpatient procedures that involves a minimal recovery period.
+It is a simple outpatient procedure that involves a minimal recovery period.

 Traditional fertility treatments

 Patients experiencing male factor infertility may need traditional fertility treatments to conceive including intrauterine insemination (IUI) or in vitro fertilization (IVF).
-In some cases, IVF may be paired with intracytoplasmic sperm injection (ICSI)—in which an embryologist injects a single, healthy sperm into the center of each egg.
+In some cases, IVF may be paired with intracytoplasmic sperm injection (ICSI) — in which an embryologist injects a single, healthy sperm into the center of each egg.

 Percutaneous epididymal sperm aspiration (PESA) or testicular sperm extraction (TESE)

-When very small amounts of sperm are found in the ejaculate, your physician can use techniques to retrieve sperm such as percutaneous epididymal sperm aspiration (PESA) or a direct sampling of sperm from the testicle (TESE).
+When very small amounts of sperm are found in the ejaculate, your physician can use techniques to retrieve sperm such as percutaneous epididymal sperm aspiration (PESA) or direct sampling of sperm from the testicle (TESE).
 Both are outpatient surgical procedures with minimal recovery.